 MA Photography is an international fine art photography course that explores the possibilities of both visual and conceptual expression, merging research deeply with practice.
 The course is rooted in the idea that photography has no self-limiting identity or essence.
 In creating work that is visually exciting and intellectually compelling you’ll develop as an artist with photography at the core of your practice, defining, or redefining photography as the art form of 21st Century.
 The course is led by Daniel Rubinstein, recipient of a 2014 UAL Teaching Award.
-2014 award nominations: Sina Michalskaja, finalist for the Celeste Prize; Daniel Silva shortlisted for Saatchi 2014 Sensations Prize.
+2014 award nominations: Sina Michalskaja, Nova Award winner and finalist for the Celeste Prize; Daniel Silva shortlisted for Saatchi 2014 Sensations Prize.

 MA Screen Acting course specializes in giving the actor a rigorous and intense conservatoire training focused on delivering performance for the screen.
 Whether on film or television or other recorded media such radio.
 The student will be involved in many filmed projects including a final short film professionally produced as well as professionally shot show reel material.
 The course also gives the student a full programme of professional preparation with current industry professionals, including casting directors, agents, producers.